×

 • Addressing these risks head-on is essential to maintain business continuity

-• Spending your IT budget on a legacy set up limits your scope to spend on modern technologies that contribute to growth and innovation
+• Spending your IT budget on a legacy infrastructure limits your scope for spending on modern technologies that contribute to growth and innovation

 Cloud Adoption